cisco/mindmeld/source/userguide/entity_resolver.rst

 These scenarios are examples of *context-aware resolution*.
 Deciding whether context-aware resolution is required, and if so under what circumstances, is important aspect of designing your app.

-There are two ways to accomplish context-aware resolution in Workbench:
+There are two ways to accomplish context-aware resolution in MindMeld:

  - In your :doc:`dialogue state handlers <../quickstart/04_define_the_dialogue_handlers>`, iterate through the ranked list to find the first entry that satisfies the constraints.
  - Use the :doc:`Question Answerer <kb>` to do a filtered search against the knowledge base to disambiguate entities with contextual constraints.